Pierrotpsy/Order-management-model/README.md

 [This ](https://www.oracle.com/a/ocom/docs/database/microsoft-powerbi-connection-adw.pdf) tutorial was helpful to set it up correctly.

-Once that is done, a connection can be established with the database; in our case using `localhost` or `localhost:1521/xe` as server name.
+Once that is done, a connection can be established with the database, in our case using `localhost` or `localhost:1521/xe` as server name.
 But we encountered some difficulties trying to locate all our tables in the importer that pops up afterwards.
 The only way for us to get data from the database was to directly use queries in our connection.

 [Power BI Dashboards online](https://app.powerbi.com/links/u8K7Vs41tz?ctid=88eebcae-d6e6-4ef7-bba4-4c34f4c2d5e0&pbi_source=linkShare&bookmarkGuid=72f1d9bc-bd99-4682-88e8-1821c84fd1d5)